Oregon Symphony Conductor Bio

 Principal Pops Conductor

-Grammy Award winner Jeff Tyzik is one of America's most innovative and sought after pops conductors.
-Tyzik is recognized for his brilliant arrangements, original programming, and engaging rapport with audiences of all ages.
+GRAMMY Award winner Jeff Tyzik is one of America's most innovative and sought after pops conductors.
+Tyzik is recognized for his brilliant arrangements, original programming and engaging rapport with audiences of all ages.
 Tyzik holds The Dot and Paul Mason Principal Pops Conductor's Podium at the Dallas Symphony Orchestra and serves as Principal Pops Conductor of the Detroit Symphony, the Oregon Symphony and The Florida Orchestra.
 This season, Tyzik will celebrate his 23rd season as Principal Pops Conductor of the Rochester Philharmonic Orchestra.

-For more information about Jeff Tyzik, please visit www.jefftyzik.com.
+For more information about Jeff Tyzik, please visit jefftyzik.com